After Olympics boost, Britons face austerity to 2020

 For the Bank of England - which has already pumped huge sums into the financial system by buying government bonds from commercial banks - this might mean purchasing loans and mortgages with newly-created money from lenders.

-For the government, it might mean turning Thatcher's free market ideology on its head with measures such as fully nationalising the Royal Bank of Scotland (RBS.L).
+For the government, it might mean turning Thatcher's free market ideology on its head with measures such as fully nationalising the Royal Bank of Scotland.

 DIRE MESSAGE?